ironicbadger/nix-config/home/config/fish/README.md

 - `rename_directories`: Rename directories by replacing hyphens with spaces and capitalizing words

+### Python Development

+- `python_venv`: Automatically activates Python virtual environments when entering directories with a `.venv` folder and deactivates them when leaving

 ## Homebrew-Nix Integration

 This configuration includes special tools to help Homebrew and Nix work together harmoniously.